reidrac/graphql-test/README.md

 # Playing with GraphQL from Scala

-My experience with [GraphQL](https://graphql.org/) so fas hasn't been very good, so I decided to play a bit more with it without deadlines or having to actually accomplish anything.
+My experience with [GraphQL](https://graphql.org/) so far hasn't been very good, so I decided to play a bit more with it without deadlines or having to actually accomplish anything.